 If your cat has been carrying around an extra pound or two, then he might be less inclined to move around.
 Overweight cats are less active, which can lead to further weight gain.
 It’s a vicious cycle.

-Slowly increasing activity with light exercise will help your fat cat increase stamina and get used to short daily activities.
+Slowly increasing activity with light exercise will help your chunky cat increase stamina and start to lose unwanted body fat.

 If your cat is sleeping more than usual, then the feline might feel bored.
 Yes, cats get bored.
 In fact, they require mental stimulation combined with short stretches of cat exercise to stay mentally and physically sharp.